By Helen Stone

-Drawers offer more accessible storage than cupboards.
+When it comes to storage for small kitchens, drawers offer more accessible storage than cupboards.
 Place them following your work flow, so pans are close to the cook zone, chinaware and cutlery close to the exit point.

 This gives room for two cooks to work together without criss-crossing and getting in one another’s way.

 As well as drawers, look to internal fittings and racks in all cupboards, especially corner cupboards.